 I get it, some of your clothes are special and you just can’t let go of them.
 And I am not asking you to.
 The trick here is to find a middle ground.
 Keeping things that you are emotionally attached to is absolutely okay.
 But when you get to a point where your things are overtaking your home and in turn causing you stress, it’s time to find a plan B.

 Set out those items you just can’t seem to part with and as yourself why?
 Is it a jersey from high school?
-Place it in a memorabilia case and display in a game room or office.
+Place it in a memorabilia case and display it in a game room or office.

 Is it your prom dress?
 Take a photo for a scrapbook and donate to a young girl so she can make her own memories.
 Is it baby clothes?
 Have pieces made into a blanket that you can enjoy again and again.